shieldgenerator7/CreatureCombat/CreatureCombatWyl_NewPlayerGuide.md

 -   A hard flat surface to play on.
 A table works well for this
 -   A method to determine who goes first.
 Dice, rock paper scissors, “youngest goes first”, etc work well for this
 -   A way to remember whose turn it is.
 Just remembering it works well for this, but you can also use a stuffed animal to pass around
--   A permanent marker, pen, or other writing utensil used to write on the cards
+-   A permanent marker, pen, or other writing utensil used to write on the cards.
+This is usually used outside the game before it starts.

 # Deck Rules